Colonial Style Homes: A Touch of the Patriotic and the Warmth and Tradition of Early American Life

 With its roots in the 1700s – specifically New England and Virginia, the Colonial design may be the most popular and timeless architectural house style in the United States.
 In its various forms, the Colonial house was the result of the imagination and culture of various European settlers.
 So, symbolically, the “colonial” is a depiction of the once-and-future diversity of America.

-Check out the symmetry of this simply-designed two-story Colonial home (left): square-shaped with two windows on each floor and a covered entranceway.
-Again, symmetry is very evident in this one-story country colonial (right).
+Check out the symmetry of this simply-designed two-story Colonial home (above): square-shaped with two windows on each floor and a covered entranceway.
+Again, symmetry is very evident in this one-story country colonial (below).
 The manicured lawn and front porch add to its peaceful beauty and charm.

 Features of the “Colonial” Home's Floor Plan